smkent/monoscad/sovol-sv06-plus/mainboard-cable-support/README.md

 ## Differences of the remix compared to the original

-I added grooves to the itsrouteburn's mainboard box-mounted cable support model for a better fit.
+I added grooves to and reduced the length of itsrouteburn's mainboard box-mounted cable support model for a better fit.

 ## Attribution and License